pgj/mirage-kfreebsd/README.md

 Upon the successful loading, some sysctl(3) variables should be created under the MIB `kern.mirage`.

-    kern.mirage.debug

-Set the verbosity of debug information provided by the module.
-It is `3` (the highest) by default -- set to `0` if no information is needed.

     kern.mirage.rtparams

 Set parameters for the run-time system.
 It is a string value that may take